 As a leading criminal defense attorney in Springfield, MO, The Law Offices of Matthew | Russell | Dempsey regularly review criminal defense case law in the Springfield and Greene County areas.
 As former Greene County prosecutors, we understand both sides of a criminal defense and we review current cases in the same manner a pro football coach reviews game film.
 We keep on top of our game!

-Wait a second, those drugs belongs to my roommate!
+Wait a second, those drugs belong to my roommate!

 Missouri felonies are major crimes that result in punishment of more than one year in prison.
-Class C Felonies in Missouri are serious and include charges ranging from first degree involuntary manslaugter to theft to second degree statutory rape.
+Class C Felonies in Missouri are serious and include charges ranging from first-degree involuntary manslaughter to theft to second-degree statutory rape.
 The most common Class C Felony class involves drug possession charges and we get many questions about Class C felonies as well as other drug charges.